-Current demand is for healthcare leaders who can innovate and lead in a time of change and shrinking budgets.
-The MSN/MBA is a degree meant for those who want to employ business techniques to improve the healthcare industry.
+In a time of staffing shortages and budget cuts, there is a need for nurses who can innovate and lead our healthcare system.
+The MSN/MBA is a degree meant for those who want to apply techniques to improve both the patient and business side of the healthcare industry.
 Earning your degree is easier than ever now that quality online programs are available.

-One such online MSN/MBA is offered through Spring Arbor University.
-The MBA degree offers five distinct areas of concentration suited to meet your individual career goals:
+Spring Arbor University’s online MSN/MBA program allows you to earn your degree while working as a nurse.
+Our program offers five distinct areas of concentration suited to meet your individual career goals:

 - Health Care Administration